Passionflower is a plant named after the Crucifixion of Jesus.

 Does Passionflower Reduce Anxiety?

 Please understand I’m not a doctor.
 So I can’t give medical advice.
 Nor can I make any claims a particular remedy will help you.
-But I can share my personal story in how I use herbal medicine to help my health.
+But I am a certified homeopathic educator and I love to talk about natural remedies.

 Where to Buy Organic Passionflower